Escobita/selenium/selenium-core/selenium-website/src/main/rst/03_selenium_ide.rst

 ------

 Format, under the Options menu, allows you to select a language for saving and displaying the script.
-This is for supporting Selenium-RC.
-The default is HTML and if you will only be running your Selenium scripts from the IDE you can ignore this feature.
+The default is HTML.

-If, however, you will be using Selenium-RC to run your scripts, this is how you translate your test script into a programming language.
+If you will be using Selenium-RC to run your scripts, this feature is used to translate your test script into a programming language.
 Select the language, i.e. Java, PHP, you will be using with Selenium-RC for developing your test programs.
 Then simply save the scripts using File-»Save.
 Your script will be translated into a series of functions in the language you